BLISSc-ILD: Can a new drug, Belimumab, help people with systemic sclerosis associated interstitial lung disease

 Systemic Sclerosis (SSc), also known as scleroderma, is an autoimmune disorder causing inflammation and scarring (fibrosis) that can affect different organs.
 Around 50% of people with SSc develop Interstitial Lung Disease (ILD) or SSc-ILD.

-This study will look to see if a new drug, called belimumab, helps with lung function and if there is any other impact on skin thickening and general symptoms that can impact quality of life.
+This study will investigate whether a new drug belimumab can help reduce lung function decline and change to skin thickening and other symptoms that can impact quality of life.

 –